-Macro has grown quickly in the more than two and a half years since former top WMA agent King launched the banner, with backing from Laurene Powell Jobs’ Emerson Collective.
+Macro has grown quickly in the more than two and a half years since former top WME agent King launched the banner, with backing from Laurene Powell Jobs’ Emerson Collective.
 The company’s aim is to make movies, TV shows and digital content for multicultural audiences.

 Macro is among the producers of the buzzy Netflix film “Mudbound,” and it was a producer on last year’s Oscar-nominated film “Fences.”
 It’s also a producer on the Denzel Washington starrer “Roman Israel, ESQ,” due out from Sony Pictures in November.